 For skin conditions, topical metronidazole is indicated for the treatment of facial rosacea.
-In New Zealand topical metronidazole is a prescription medicine and is available as a 7.5 mg/g aqueous gel and cream.
-The brand name of these preparations is Rozex®.
+In New Zealand topical metronidazole is a prescription medicine and is available as a 7.5 mg/g aqueous gel and cream (Rozex®) or a 5% generic gel.
 A foam preparation was also approved by the FDA and marked in the USA in July 2015.

-A vaginal gel preparation of metronidazole is also available to treat bacterial vaginosis.
+A vaginal gel preparation of metronidazole is also available in some countries to treat bacterial vaginosis.

 How does metronidazole work?